-For the fiscal year ended August 31, 2019, customers outside of Canada accounted for 94.5% of our sales.
+For the fiscal year ended August 31, 2020, customers outside of Canada accounted for 93.8% of our sales.
 Our international sales will be limited if we cannot establish and maintain relationships with international distributors, set up additional foreign operations, expand international sales channel management, hire additional personnel, develop relationships with international communications service providers, web-scale operators and network equipment manufacturers, and operate adequate after-sales support internationally.
+We may also be prevented from shipping test solutions, installing monitoring systems as well as providing support and professional services in certain countries due to ongoing or additional government-imposed lockdown measures caused by the coronavirus pandemic.